Larry Dean (gridiron football): Buffalo Bills

 Following his departure from the Minnesota Vikings Dean signed with the Buffalo Bills for the 2014 season.
 Dean played in 13 games for the Bills in 2014, recording seven tackles.

 Tampa Bay Buccaneers

 Dean briefly joined the Tampa Bay Buccaneers but did not make an appearance for the team.

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 After five seasons in the NFL Dean joined the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 In his first season in the CFL Dean made an immediate impact.
-He played in all 18 regular season games, amassing 78 defensive tackles, two sacks and a interception.
+He played in all 18 regular season games, amassing 78 defensive tackles, two sacks and an interception.
 Over the following two seasons Dean was named a CFL East All-Star in each season contributing with 201 tackles, three quarterback sacks and two interceptions.

 Edmonton Eskimos

 On the first day of free agency Dean signed with the Edmonton Eskimos.
 In his lone season in Edmonton Dean once again played in all 18 regular season games recording 86 tackles and one sack.
 He was the unanimous selection for the team's Most Outstanding Defensive Player.